TheRealAnonymous008/quartz/content/details/mathematics/algebra/linear algebra/Unitary and Orthogonal Operators.md

   If $F=\mathbb{C}$, we call $A$ a **unitary matrix** If $F=\mathbb{R}$, we call $A$ an **orthogonal matrix**

-* In other words *Unitary operators preserve the lengths of vectors in the vector space*.
+* In other words *Unitary / Orthogonal operators preserve the lengths of vectors in the vector space*.

 * (*Friedberg 6.18*) Let $V$ be a finite dimensional inner product space and let $T$ be a linear operator on $V$.
 Then the following are equivalent
 	* $TT^\ast=T^\ast T=I$ (see [[Normal Matrix]])